Huotes/CommitMaker/README.md

 If you rearrange the letters in 'Chuck Norris', they also spell 'Crush Rock In'.
 The words 'with his fists' are understood.

 Why does a burger have less energy than a steak?
 A burger is in its ground state.

+Do you know why Baskin Robbins only has 31 flavors?
+Because Chuck Norris doesn't like Fudge Ripple.